elsorino/Icecat-mac/README.md

 IceCat itself is licensed under MPL 2.0 and GPLv3.
-The remaining code in this repository is subject to GPLv3.
+The remaining code in this repository is subject to GPLv3.(bundled extensions may use differing licenses)